Leviathan121005/hybrid-swing-trading-model/README.md

 # Hybrid Swing Trading Model

 A single-stock swing trading model that learns trading policies from historical price data.
 The model operates under a next-open decision framework, where trading actions are determined based on information available up to the previous day close (t - 1) and applied at the following opening price (t).
 During training, however, the model learns from price sequences that include both past and future time steps.
+Returns are realized when positions are closed during trading.
+If a position remains open at the end of the dataset, its value is computed using mark-to-market valuation based on the final available price.
 The model consists of three components:

 ## 1. Naive Bayes Trend Indicators Classification